-During the season players will be able to leave their soccer bag in the boyís locker room.
+During the season players will be able to leave their soccer bags and ball in the boyís locker room.

-During tryouts, before school opens, the only way of broadcasting a cancelation of practice I have is through my Twitter Account on the web.
-If practice is cancelled during tryouts I will tweet it and it will be posted on the 2021 Team Page.
+During tryouts, before school opens, I have no way of canceling practice on the web or with an email.
 Always assume practice is on.
-I don't cancel it, but sometimes the school does.
 Parents, if you are dropping off your son during a heavy rain wait until he checks with the coach.
 We may just have a team meeting for 10-15 minutes and go home.

 Once school starts - Practice or Games may be cancelled by the Athletic Director during the school day.
 If you join the LISTSERVE on the Athletics page of the schools web site you will get emails of game cancellations.
 Players must listen to announcements for cancellations.

 During the season the most up to date game schedule is on www.Highschoolsports.net Cancellations and rescheduled events will be on there.
 Remember to look under Saint Thomas Aquinas High Saints - Dover (do not get confused with St. Thomas Aquinas School-Derry - Derry) There is a direct link to the soccer schedules from the team website.